codership/documentation/galeracluster/source/documentation/galera-manager-adding-clusters.rst

 Deploying a Cluster in Galera Manager
 ===================================================

-With Galera Manager installed on your server or an *AWS Instance*, you're ready to deploy a Galera Cluster.
+With Galera Manager installed, you're ready to create a Galera Cluster or start monitoring an existing cluster.
 This page of the Codership documentation describes how to connect to Galera Manager, create a cluster and how to add nodes to a cluster.
 If you haven't already installed Galera Manager, go to the :doc:`gmd-install` documentation page to do that first.

 Without Galera Manager, to create a Galera Cluster, you have to set up multiple servers or AWS Instances, and then install MySQL or MariaDB and Galera software on each.
 You also have to configure each server or node.
 It's a fairly detailed process.
 Instead, you can use the Galera Manager to make the process of creating a cluster and adding nodes simple and quick.